Multi-Step Cascading Allocations

 Macro allocation_engine_multistep that:

-3. For step 1: source pool comes from gold_trial_balance
+gold_trial_balance - For step N>1: source pool comes from

 R3: Model gold_allocation_results